Chapter 4 – Syllables

 bhi̱k ṣām de̱ hi ca pā̍r va tī ||

-See if you can discern the number of syllables and the separate sections in the following verses.
-Do this by writing each verse by hand, or digitally, with breaks between syllables and reader-friendly line breaks between sections.
-See the following page for the answers:
+See if you can discern the number of syllables in the following verses.
+Do this by writing each verse by hand, or digitally (copying the text from this page), inserting hyphens breaks between syllables.
+The correct result is shown below.

 gaṅge ca yamune caiva